angx-system/angx-bridge/README.md

 stewards nearby — running bridge as well extends that same role to connectivity, not just to knowledge.

+angx-bridge only carries feed data — the signed updates themselves.
+Reticulum separately provides LXMF, its own store-and-forward messaging layer, and Sideband, an app that displays LXMF messages — available on the same mesh for anyone who wants a human-readable notification, but not something angx-bridge generates or depends on.

 ---

 ## What it doesn't do